jplps/dot-files/README.md

 ### .bash_aliases

-Global bash (terminal) configurations aliases.
-Contains aliases, git tools and prompt-export.
+Global bash (terminal, or cli - command line interface) configurations aliases.
+Contains aliases, git tools and a prompt-export to show things differently.

 ### .gitconfig

 Basic global configurations for the git program.
 Contains few variable definitions.
+See https://git-scm.com/docs/git-config.

 ### .jobs

 The directory .jobs has a special task.
-It keeps the bash scripts that will be runned by cron (research for cron jobs).
-Cron is a time-based job scheduler in Unix-like computer operating systems, see man cron for documentation.
+It keeps the bash scripts that will be runned by cron.
+Cron is a time-based job scheduler in Unix-like computer operating systems, execute 'man cron' in your terminal for documentation.

 Let's say we want pm2 (https://pm2.keymetrics.io/) to start our npm project whenever the server system reboots.
+That's a simple command executed by bash that goes into reboot.sh (pm2 start npm -- start).

 In your home folder: